SQream/sqream_docs/third_party_tools/client_platforms/sql_workbench.rst

 #.
 Install the JDBC driver by following the on-screen instructions.

-   .. note:: The installer does not automatically select **Install SQL Workbench**.
+   .. note:: The installer does not automatically select **Install SQL Workbench/J**.

     ::

-   The SQL Workbench is installed with the required configuration for connecting to SQream clusters.
+   The SQL Workbench/J is installed with the required configuration for connecting to SQream clusters.

-   .. note:: The default location for SQL Workbench is **C:\Program Files\SQream Technologies\SQLWorkbench**.
+   .. note:: The default location for SQL Workbench/J is **C:\Program Files\SQream Technologies\SQLWorkbench**.
 You can modify this path during the installation.

-Installing SQL Workbench Manually
+Installing SQL Workbench/J Manually
 --------------------
-Installing the SQL Workbench manually is relevant for Linux and MacOS, and can be done using one of the following methods:
+Installing the SQL Workbench/J manually is relevant for Linux and MacOS, and can be done using one of the following methods:

 .. contents::
    :local: